 Therapeutically targeting cortactin: a novel mediator of cancer-induced cachexia

 Cancer cachexia is a wasting disease that leads to the break-down of skeletal muscle and fat tissue.
-This disease effects 65% of all cancer patients and accounts for 35% of cancer-related deaths.
+This disease effects 50-80% of all cancer patients and accounts for about 35% of cancer-related deaths.
 Additionally, cancer cachexia reduces mobility, quality of life and anti-cancer treatment efficacy.
-Previously, we have shown that genetic deletion of cortactin (cell-structural protein) inhibits cancer cachexia whilst reducing tumour size and dramatically extending the lifespan of the tumour-bearing mice.
-With this, we have repurposed a previously FDA approved drug known as Dastinib, which reduces cortactin levels in cell culture.
+Previously, we have shown that genetic deletion of a src kinase substrate inhibits cancer cachexia whilst reducing tumour size and dramatically extending the lifespan of the tumour-bearing mice.
+With this, we have repurposed a previously FDA approved src kinase inhibitor, which reduces src kinase substrate levels in cell culture.
 This reveals a novel approach for treating cancer cachexia.

 Defining the Immunophenotype of durvalumab resistance with durvalumab and T-cell PET/CT

 We will use 2 new PET tracers that show us if cancer cells take up durvalumab, an immunotherapy that improves survival in lung cancer, and tells us where the cancer killing T-cells are located.

 In the first study we explore the biology of palliative radiotherapy.
 If it makes immunotherapy work better this will make it more effective for a wider group of patients.

 In the second study we will explore the biology of the immunotherapy resistant patients, to see if the therapy resistance is because their cancer stops taking up durvalumab or it is because the T-cells are not effective.

 Boosting the efficacy of BH3-mimetic drugs for hard-to-treat lymphomas